 In 2011, the CRA authorized issuance of a Public Improvement Revenue Note in an amount not to exceed \$2,535,000 to finance roadway and landscaping improvements in conjunction with the FDOT U.S. 1 project.
 In February 2013, the CRA approved partial repayment of the loan for \$850,000.
 The repayment funds were the result of lower than anticipated projects costs.
 The CRA's action produced a total savings of \$1.27 million.
 The CRA also paid off the Commons Project Bond at a cost of approximately \$95,000.
 The loan repayments reduced the annual debt service in FY2014-2015 from 34% to 19% of the Annual Revenues, thus providing more opportunities for capital projects in the future.
-The percentage of annual debt service to annual tax increment values in FY 2016 - 2017 was further reduced to 17% due to a combination of the increase in tax increment values and debt payments.
-Annual Debt Service in FY2017-2018 was further reduced to 15.7% of the Annual Revenue.
-Annual Debt Service in FY 2018-2019 again was reduced to 14.66% of the CRA's Annual Revenue.
-The ratio of debt service to revenue in FY1019-2020 was 13.98%.
+The percentage of annual debt service to annual tax increment values has continued to decline due to a combination of the increase in tax increment values and debt payments.
+The ratio of debt service to revenue in FY2020-2021 was 13.99%.